zxc916684603/ecs/intl.en-US/Product Introduction/Instances/ECS instance life cycle.md

 | | |
 |Overdue and Being Recycled|Stable|Within 15 days after a VPC Pay-As-You-Go instance expires or is stopped due to an overdue payment, the instance stays in the **Expired** status for a period of time, and then enters the **Overdue and Being Recycled** status.-   You can add funds to your account and [Restart](../../../../../reseller.en-US/User Guide/Instances/Reactivate an instance.md#) the instance before the instance enters the **Overdue and Being Recycled** status.
 If the restart is successful, all resources will be retained without being affected.
+-   After the instance enters the **Expired and Being Recycled** status, its computing resources \(vCPU + Memory\) will no longer be retained, but its cloud disks, local disks, and assigned Internet IP address will be retained.
+You can add funds to your account and restart the instance.
+If the instance fails to be restarted, try again later or open a ticket.
+When you restart the instance successfully, the block storage \(including local disks\) and the assigned Internet IP address of the instance are retained.

 |Stopped|Yes|
 |Locked|Stable|An instance is in this status if you have an overdue payment under your account or you account is insecure.
 You can open a ticket to unlock the instance.|Stopped|Yes|